Oyon84/Blog-Pages/active-directory-tiering-model-deployment-with-powershell.md

 PS C:\Users\Administrator>
 ```

-Fix any error you come accross.
+Fix any error you come across.
 And the Structure deployment is done.

 # 2 Creating groups (Create-Groups.ps1)
 Next step is to create groups that will be used for different purposes.
 The "**group-creation.csv**" file contains all default groups needed for a basic tiering model.
 You can add extra groups as you desire in the same format.